maziac/DeZog/documentation/zsimPeripherals.md

 So, all port business logic is put into the javascript code at 'customCode.jsPath'.
 But what if you want to display those values or if you want to get input values from the user...
 To simply output values you could, of course, use the ```API.log``` function.
-For simple design this could already be sufficient.
+For simple designs this could already be sufficient.

-To get a more conveninet output or if you would like to input data you can do so by executing html/js inside the ZSimulation view.
+To get a more convenient output or if you would like to input data you can do so by executing html/js inside the ZSimulation view.
 The html source is extensible.
 You do so by defining the
 ~~~json
 "customCode": {